spotDL/spotify-downloader/docs/code/CODE_GUIDELINES.md

                     errorCount += 1
     ```

   - There are only 11 lines of code, yet the function is 47 lines long.
 Is it worth it?
 Absolutely.
     The next guy who comes along won't wonder why you attempt to download an image 10 times and
     won't get rid of the loop thinking it to be pointless, he/she/they wouldn't attempt to create
     the necessary file directories as required  - something that seems like a more functional
     addition to the function than the while loop - knowing why that was left out in the first place.

   - The doc string allows someone who intends to use this function in their code a ready reference
     to what each arg is used for and more importantly, just what the return value does.
 On just
     another random day who would have ever thought that a 'download' function returning True means
     that to download was successful?

   - And the weird function structure makes sense without major head-whacking.

-<br><br>
+---

 # Zero-base accounting